Finnish for busy people

 Then you stand in that queue, and you try to express

 In spoken language, the pronoun se can be used much like the demonstrative pronoun “the” in English.
-Finnish doesn’t technically have demonstrative pronouns, so this is another element that has been loaned from other languages.
+Finnish doesn’t technically have demonstrative pronouns, so this is another element that has been borrowed from other languages.
 In this line, “se jono” means “the queue”, and has been inflected in the inessive case (missä-form): “in the queue”.

 We could alternatively also consider siinä as a separate element, rather than considering it connected to jonossa.
 The words siinä “there”, siitä “from there” and siihen “to there” are used to express a relative location.
 You can read more about these words here.